AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 People who want gap insurance

-Company Monthly average premium after a DUI in Vermont Annual average premium after a DUI in Vermont
+Company Monthly average premium with bad credit in Vermont Annual average premium with bad credit in Vermont

-Progressive’s vehicle protection coverage is a unique coverage add-on that you won’t see with many providers.
-It offers protection for non-accident-related repairs, including your car’s major systems, dents and dings, and damaged, lost, or stolen keys.
+GEICO’s mechanical breakdown insurance is a unique coverage add-on that you won’t see with many providers.
+It offers protection for non-accident-related repairs that involve your car’s major systems.

 3. Best Auto Insurance for Homeowners in Vermont - Allstate